 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly into Atlanta, then transfer by coach to the Alabama state capital, Montgomery.
-Spend the night in the city where country legend Hank Williams lies at rest, and where a dedicated museum celebrates his all-too-short but spectacular career.
+Day 1Fly into Atlanta, then transfer to the Alabama state capital, Montgomery.
+Spend the night in the city where country legend Hank Williams was laid to rest, and where a special museum celebrates his short, spectacular career.

-Settle in to your hotel, then perhaps head to the legendary Beale Street for an evening of food, drink and blues: the perfect combination.
+Settle in to the wonderful Inn at Graceland, then head to Beale Street for an evening of great music and great food.

-Day FiveToday's full-day optional excursion is an unmissable pilgrimage.
-First to Sun Studio where musical greats including Elvis Presley, Roy Orbison, Johnny Cash and BB King all recorded.
-Later, you'll also have plenty of time to explore, and pay your respects, at Elvis's beloved home and estate: the world's most famous rock 'n' roll residence at Graceland.
+Day 5Today's full-day excursion includes a visit to legendary Sun Studio, where music legends from Elvis Presley and Roy Orbison to Johnny Cash and BB King recorded, and to Elvis's beloved home and the world's most famous rock 'n' roll residence - Graceland.

-Day SixSit back and relax as our air-conditioned coach chauffeurs you through the rolling woods and farmland of Tennessee to Nashville, the city that remains the heart and soul of country music.
+Day 6Relax as our air-conditioned coach carries you through the rolling woods and farmland of Tennessee to Nashville - the city that remains the heart and soul of country music.

-Day SevenDon't miss today's optional excursion to the Country Music Hall of Fame, one of the world's largest museums and research centres dedicated to the preservation and interpretation of American vernacular music.
-You'll also discover the recording studio that spawned more hit songs than any other in America: Studio B.
+Day 7Our final excursion is one you really don't want to miss, as we delve into the history behind the sound at the Country Music Hall of Fame, and discover the legendary recording studio that spawned more hit songs than any other in America: Studio B.

-Day EightOur final day takes us south, via Chattanooga (of 'Choo Choo' fame) as we return to Atlanta Airport to check in for your flight back to the UK.
+Day 8Our final day takes us south, via Chattanooga - beautifully set on the Tennessee River - as we return to Atlanta Airport to check in for your flight back to the UK.